ZL30/1.SOC-Automation/Scenario 1/README.md

 | Reputation | -22 |
 | Original Product | Microsoft® Windows® Operating System |
 | Publisher | Microsoft Corporation |

+🚨 The diagram illustrates the role of TheHive platform in security incident management.
+After the security alert is enriched with data from VirusTotal, it is automatically converted into a new alert in TheHive.